Vietnam Travel Guide

 Where to buy a SIM card?

 You can find and buy prepaid SIM cards in airports and street stores in the city.
-However, as the government has determined some new conditions for buying SIM cards including registration, it’s better to buy them from official stalls, especially in airports.
+However, as the government has set some new conditions for buying SIM cards, including registration, it’s better to buy them from official stalls, especially in airports.
 The reason is that unofficial stores cannot register the SIM card for you.
 After registration, make sure to check your registration information by texting TTTB to 1414.

 SIM Card Costs

 The SIM card itself costs 50,000 VND (~$2.20); however, for data, you need to pay more:

 - 3GB of 4G/LTE data valid for 30 days: 70,000 VND ($3)

 Some of Vietnamese holidays are based on lunar months; therefore, their times might changes every year.

 |Holiday & Observations||Date in 2020||Date in 2021||Date in 2020|

 |Tet Holiday||Jan 23||Feb 13||Feb 2|

 |Tet holiday||Jan 26-29||Feb 13-14||Feb 2-5|